-The problem when not using the Cognito Motorsports Pitman and Ilder arm support kit:
+The problem when not using the Cognito Motorsports Pitman and Idler arm support kit:

-If you're not familiar with how the GM steering system works, here is a quick lesson.
-The pitman arm is connected to the output shaft of the steering gear box.
-When you turn the steering wheel of your vehicle, the motion is directed to the steering gear box which then rotates the pitman arm.
+If you're unfamiliar with the GM steering system, here is a quick lesson.
+The pitman's arm is connected to the output shaft of the steering gearbox.
+When you turn the steering wheel of your vehicle, the motion is directed to the steering gearbox, which then rotates the pitman arm.
 The pitman arm has a stud protruding from the end of it where the center link connects, aka the drag link.
 To help control steering motion, the center link is connected to an idler arm on the passenger side of the vehicle.
-The idler arm is bolted to the frame and swings in the same arc as the pitman arm, and is fastened to the center link the same way the pitman arm is.
+The idler arm is bolted to the frame and swings in the same arc as the pitman arm and is fastened to the center link the same way the pitman arm is.
 The two mounting points for the center link give it support in the motion left and right relative to the vehicle, but there is not enough support in the direction of forward to backward relative to the vehicle.
-This lack of support is what causes the joints inside of the pitman and idler arms to wear out, chich provide the pivot and connection point for the center link.
+This lack of support is what causes the joints inside of the pitman and idler arms to wear out, which provides the pivot and connection point for the center link.
 The larger the tire on the vehicle, the faster these joints wear out.
-Aftermarket companies have come out with beefed up pitman and idler arms, but still have the same premature wear issue in the same joint.
+Aftermarket companies have come out with beefed-up pitman and idler arms but still have the same premature wear issue in the same joint.

 What happens if you are not using the Cognito Motorsports solution:

 The front alignment toe settings can be held because of the slop in the pitman and idler arms, allowing the center link to move forward and backward.
 No control over the toe setting means that your front tires will experience irregular and premature wear.
 When the center link swings toward the back of the truck, it is also swinging up in an arc.
 The center link swinging up increases the tie rod angle and can cause tie rod breakage.
 Most tie rod problems actually originate from pitman and idler arm problems.